napari/napari.github.io/fundamentals/points.md

 The input data to the points layer must be an NxD numpy array containing the coordinates of N points in D dimensions.
 The ordering of these dimensions is the same as the ordering of the dimensions for image layers.
 This array is always accessible through the `layer.data` property and will grow or shrink as new points are either added or deleted.

-## points properties
+## using the points properties dictionary
 The `Points` layer can contain properties that annotate each point. `Points.properties` stores the properties in a dictionary where each key is the name of the property and the values are numpy arrays with a value for each point (i.e., length N for N points in `Points.data`).
 As we will see below, we can use the values in a property to set the display properties of the points (e.g., face color or edge color).
+To see the points properties in action, please see the [point annotation tutorial](../applications/annotate_points).

 ## creating a new points layer